 Home Safety Assessment

 Safety is the Number One Factor in seniors maintaining an independent lifestyle.
 Falls, burns, and poisonings are among the most common accidents involving older people.
-If you’re an older adult living on your own or you are their caregiver, Elderbridge Alliance experts can perform a Home Safety Assessment to evaluate potential risks and provide solutions for a safer home.
+If you’re an older adult living on your own or you are their caregiver seeking an Iowa home care solution, Elderbridge Alliance experts can perform a Home Safety Assessment to evaluate potential risks and provide solutions for a safer home.

 What Is a Home Safety Assessment?